How to Become a Criminal Psychologist

 Where Do Criminal Psychologists Work?

 Criminal psychologists often work with police and federal agents to assist in solving crimes.
 They may develop profiles of kidnappers, murderers, rapists, and other criminals.
-Some psychologists will work for local, state, or federal government, and others are independent consultants.
+Some psychologists will work for local, state, or federal government, and others serve as independent consultants and experts witnesses brought in by defense or prosecution teams in criminal trials and even in civil hearings.

 On the local level, local law enforcement needs criminal psychologists to work on current and unsolved cases.
-In the case of a serial criminal, the criminal psychologist will look at the behavior and possible next steps of the perpetrator.
+In the case of a serial criminal, the criminal psychologist will look at how behaviors may offer clues as to what the perpetrator’s next steps might be.

-Many criminal psychologists are employed by the FBI and may be based in Quantico, Virginia, which is the home of the Behavioral Sciences Unit.
+Many criminal psychologists employed or contracted by the FBI may be based in Quantico, Virginia, which is the home of the Behavioral Sciences Unit.
 The FBI uses criminal psychologists for criminal profiling in many unsolved crimes.
-Criminal psychologists also are asked to establish profiles for criminals, especially in well-publicized cases that involve more than one state.
+Criminal psychologists are also brought in to establish a criminal suspect profile in cases that span multiple states and that fall outside the jurisdiction of any one local or state agency.

-Other criminal psychologists work for the National Center for the Analysis of Violent Crime.
-This group performs research on major types of illegal activities.
-They do research on past crimes, look for connections to different crimes, and try to draw any connections that are there.
+Other criminal psychologists work for the National Center for the Analysis of Violent Crime, performing in-depth research of past crimes in search for connections to new and unsolved crimes.

 What Is the Job Outlook for Criminal Psychologists?